gitforteams/rebasing-workflow/README.md

 - [OSCON, Amsterdam, 2015](http://oscon.com)

-Earlier versions of this presentation were delivered from a keynote deck.
+Earlier versions of this presentation were delivered from a keynote deck at the following events:

 - ConFoo, Montreal, 2015
 - OSCON, Portland, 2015

+There may be outstanding issues from the conversion to reveal.js.
+See the [TODO](todo.md) list.

 ## Viewing the Presentation